seamplex/feenox/doc/reference-kw.md

+ * `laplace` (or `poisson`) solves the Laplace (or Poisson) equation.
  * `mechanical` (or `elastic`) solves the mechanical elastic problem.
-If the mesh is two-dimensional and not `AXISYMMETRIC`, either `plane_stress` or `plane_strain` has to be set instead.
+If the mesh is two-dimensional, and not `AXISYMMETRIC`, either `plane_stress` or `plane_strain` has to be set instead.
  * `thermal` (or `heat` ) solves the heat conduction problem.
  * `modal` computes the natural mechanical frequencies and oscillation modes.
- * `modal` computes the natural mechanical frequencies and oscillation modes.

-If you want to contribute with anothey problem type, you are welcome!
+If you are a programmer and want to contribute with another problem type, please do so!
-Check out FeenoX's repository for licensing, programming guides and code of conduct.
+Check out [FeenoX repository](https: for licensing information, programming guides and code of conduct.

-The number of spatial dimensions of the problem needs to be given either with the keyword `DIMENSIONS` or by defining a `MESH` (with an explicit `DIMENSIONS` keyword) before `PROBLEM`.
+The number of spatial dimensions of the problem needs to be given either as `1d`, `2d`, `3d` or with the keyword `DIMENSIONS`.
+Alternatively, one can define a `MESH` with an explicit `DIMENSIONS` keyword before `PROBLEM`.
+If there are more than one `MESH`es define, the one over which the problem is to be solved can be defined by giving the explicit mesh name with `MESH`.
+By default, the first mesh to be defined in the input file is the one over which the problem is solved.
 If the `AXISYMMETRIC` keyword is given, the mesh is expected to be two-dimensional in the $x$-$y$ plane and the problem is assumed to be axi-symmetric around the given axis.